Gringo: United States

 In the United States, gringo is often used by Latino Americans to refer to Anglo Americans.
+Sometimes it is also used by Americans to refer to themselves.
 It is considered to be a racial slur targeted towards non-Hispanic white people but it may also refer to any person that is not Latino.
-Among the US Latino communities it may also disparagingly refer to another Latino person perceived to not be culturally Latino, e.g. inability to speak Spanish.
+Among the US Latino communities it may also disparagingly refer to another Latino person perceived to not be culturally Latino, e.g. unable to speak Spanish.

-Other regions
+Alicia Shepard stated that there is a disagreement between Hispanics and non-Hispanics about its offensiveness.
+She argued that even though in Spanish it is defined as a neutral term and not as an insult, in English it can be interpreted as such, and should be avoided.

-In Bolivia, Honduras, Nicaragua and Peru, the term is used for referring to blonde people.
+Gustavo Arellano said that the term is "technically a slur", but "its power to offend nowadays is minimal".
+He compared the ban on the term as an attempt to cancel aspects of Mexican culture.

 Other uses

 Food

 In Mexican cuisine, a gringa is a flour tortilla with al pastor pork meat with cheese, heated on a comal and optionally served with a salsa de chile (chilli sauce).
 Some attribute the name to the white flour used.

 Activism

 In 1969, José Ángel Gutiérrez, one of the leaders of the Mexican American Youth Organization, said his and MAYO's use of the term, rather than referring to non-Latinos, referred to people or institutions with policies or attitudes that reflect racism and violence.